ULCH51002 – Introduction to Chinese

 Transferable skills

-Pair and teamwork, focused listening, informal presentations, language awareness, cultural appreciation.
+Pair and team work, focussed listening, informal presentations, language awareness, and cultural appreciation.

 Teaching and learning methods

-One three-hour seminar per week, delivered through blended learning which integrates on-campus and online instruction as necessary.
+One three-hours or two 90 minutes seminars per week, delivered through blended learning which integrates on campus and on-line instruction as necessary.

-This will also include online digital learning available via Blackboard and supplemented by extra online resources to aid students in their independent learning.
+This will also include online digital learning available via Blackboard and will be supplemented by extra online resources to aid students in their independent learning.

 Teaching hours

-36 hours (3 hours per week) including assessment time
+36 hours (3 hours per week) including assessment time.

 Independent study hours

-~ 62 hours (not including assessment time)
+75 hours (not including assessment time).

 Nature and timing of feedback